Charlie Finney: Career

 The younger brother of former Crewe midfielder Oliver Finney, Charlie Finney came through Crewe Alexandra's Academy, signing his first professional deal in July 2021.

 He made his Crewe debut on 9 August 2022, starting alongside his brother in Crewe's EFL League Cup first round defeat at Grimsby Town.
-He made his first league appearance on 13 September 2022, supplying the cross for Dan Agyei's equaliser in a 1–1 draw at Hartlepool United.
+He made his first league appearance as a substitute on 13 September 2022, supplying the cross for Dan Agyei's equaliser in a 1–1 draw at Hartlepool United.

+On 4 March 2023, he joined National League North play-off chasers Chorley on a one-month loan deal.
+Following his return to Crewe, he was included in the starting line-up for the first time, playing 73 minutes of Crewe's 2–0 league win over Walsall on 15 April 2023.
+At the end of the season, he was offered a new contract by the club, and in June 2023, signed an initial two-year deal, with an option for a further 12 months.
+He made a dozen appearances, mainly as a substitute, during the first half of the following season, but in December 2023 manager Lee Bell said Finney required surgery on a persistent calf injury.

-On 4 March 2023, he joined National League North play-off chasers Chorley on an initial one-month loan deal.
+In September 2024, Finney joined National League North side Buxton on a five-week loan deal.

+In June 2025, Finney signed a new one-year contract, with an option for an additional 12 months, to stay at Crewe.